 - Remote testing, with both the client engaged in finding and hosting the testing and us

 There are some essential steps that don't differ from one setup to another.
 We'll explain the differences as we come by them.

-1. Send 🗝 Statement of Consent and Confidentiality statement documents to your project’s PM and the client to make sure if everything is ok from a legal standpoint.
+1. Send Statement of Consent and NDA to your project’s PM and the client to make sure if everything is ok from a legal standpoint.
 If you're running the research in Croatian, here's local version of Statment of consent and NDA.

 2. Discuss with the client early on who is recruiting participants and where the testing will take place.
 One significant point to discuss: how participants will be rewarded.
 Usually, it's a gift voucher or some small gadget.
 Make sure the client knows about this and budgets for rewards.

 3. Go over the 🔒 requirements document with the client in person or on a call.
 Also, send this document in a follow-up email.